albertosdneto/imc/README.md

 ## Description
 Flutter App to calculate basic mass index and store it at local database.
-This was my first app with flutter and it will remain here, the way it is, for historical purpose, so I can compare both my code and interface evolution along the months.
+This was my first app with flutter and it will remain here, the way it is, for historical purpose, so I can compare both my code and design evolution along the months.

 ## Goals of this projet